Jacques Lecoq: Life

 As a teenager, Lecoq participated in many sports such as running, swimming, and gymnastics.
 Lecoq was particularly drawn to gymnastics.
 He began learning gymnastics at the age of seventeen, and through work on the parallel bars and horizontal bar, he came to see and understand the geometry of movement.
 Lecoq described the movement of the body through space as required by gymnastics to be purely abstract.
 He came to understand the rhythms of athletics as a kind of physical poetry that affected him strongly.
 Following many of his exercise sessions, Lecoq found it important to think back on his period of exercise and the various routines that he had performed and felt that doing so bettered his mind and emotions.
 In 1937 Lecoq began to study sports and physical education at Bagatelle college just outside of Paris.
 He received teaching degrees in swimming and athletics.
 In 1941, Lecoq attended a physical theatre college where he met Jean Marie Conty, a basketball player of international caliber, who was in charge of physical education in all of France.
 Conty's interest in the link between sport and theatre had come out of a friendship with Antonin Artaud and Jean-Louis Barrault, both well-known actors and directors and founders of Education par le Jeu Dramatique ("Education through the Dramatic Game").
 While Lecoq still continued to teach physical education for several years, he soon found himself acting as a member of the Comediens de Grenoble.
 While Lecoq was a part of this company he learned a great deal about Jacques Copeau's techniques in training.
 One of these techniques that really influenced Lecoq's work was the concept of natural gymnastics.
 This company and his work with Commedia dell'arte in Italy (where he lived for eight years) introduced him to ideas surrounding mime, masks and the physicality of performance.
 During this time he also performed with the actor, playwright, and clown, Dario Fo.

 He was first introduced to theatre and acting by Jacques Copeau's daughter Marie-Hélène and her husband, Jean Dasté.

 In 1956, he returned to Paris to open his school, École Internationale de théâtre Jacques Lecoq, where he spent most of his time until his death, filling in as international speaker and master class giver for the Union of Theatres of Europe.
 The school was eventually relocated to Le Central in 1976.
 The building was previously a boxing center and was where Francisco Amoros, a huge proponent of physical education, developed his own gymnastic method.
 Lecoq chose this location because of the connections he had with his early career in sports.
 The school was also located on the same street that Jacques Copeau was born.

+Lecoq trained and later taught alongside Philippe Gaulier of École Philippe Gaulier.
+Gaulier was an initially a student at École Internationale de théâtre Jacques Lecoq, before becoming an instructor alongside Lecoq for over a decade.